spotinst/help/src/docs/ocean/features/dynamic-commitments-aks.md

 ## Overview

-Ocean Elastigroup and Stateful Node automatically revert existing VMs using reserved instances (RI) and savings plans (SP) to spot VMs or other commitment deals wherever a reservation is needed elsewhere in your Azure account.
+Ocean Elastigroup and Stateful Node automatically revert existing VMs using reserved instances (RIs) and savings plans (SPs) to spot VMs or other commitment deals wherever a reservation is needed elsewhere in your Azure account.
 This feature optimizes resource allocation and cost efficiency by continuously adjusting to dynamic environment needs.

 This is in accordance with the Ocean, Elastigroup, and Stateful Node commitment prioritization mechanism, which prioritizes available reserved instances and savings plan commitments over spot or full-priced on-demand VMs.
 This procedure describes how application workloads that require on-demand VMs can always benefit from reservations, even if they were previously prioritized for utilization when available.